JacobWeinbren/Political-Places/England.md

 4. Give old constituencies the ```old_con``` attribute, and do the same with new constituencies, ```new_con```.
 You can do this in ```Data -> Attribute Table```, setting the value type to ```text```.

 5. ```Overlay (Union)``` the constituencies (this makes smaller features that represent where they overlap).
+The order is important

 6. Intersect buildings with combined constituencies, keeping ```new_con``` and ```old_con```.

 7. Intersect ```deprivation``` and ```mobility``` with combined constituencies. keep ```old_con```, ```new_con``` + ```dep```/```mob``` attrs and remove the remainder.
 This works because they are both LSOA data.

-8. Preview layer blend ```colour burn``` in appearance
+8. Preview layer blend ```colour burn``` in appearance .

 9. Upload two layers - Deprivation & Mobility + Buildings.
 You can do this by right clicking the layers on the left toolbar and selecting sharing web layer (vector tile).
-Remember to select WSG84 Projection
+Remember to select WSG84 Projection.

 10. You will likely need to run some basic analysis.
 You can use ```scripts/analysis.py``` for this.
 The resulting map should look similar to the following.